 Martha has built a resumé in high technology public relations managing external and internal communications, positioning and marketing.
 She has held management positions at Covad Communications, Hill and Knowlton Inc., Brodeur & Partners Public Relations, Network Equipment Technologies, Western Digital Corporation, Apple Computer and Regis McKenna Public Relations.
-Martha served for six years on the Board of Directors of the Humane Society Silicon Valley.
-She earned an MBA from Santa Clara University.
+Currently she is the San Francisco Ambassador writing for France Today magazine and freelances for a high technology company managing Corporate Communications.
+She has also served as Vice President of Communications for the Women’s Fiction Writers Association.
+Martha earned an MBA from Santa Clara University.

 Philip M. Mustain – General Manager